 But this session is not about me, it's about YOU.
 You are here because you sense that there's a better way for you to live and feel and you are quite correct in assuming that.
 There is always room for improvement no matter where you're at.
 Even when your diet is "perfect" there are always going to be other areas that could be improved upon, such as your quota of fresh clean air, sunshine, rest or exercise.

-Going raw ultimately is about embracing a way of living that is more authentic and real, more natural, more honest and much more liberating, I have found.
+Going raw ultimately is about embracing a way of living that is more authentic and real, more natural, more honest and much more liberating.
 As the comfort foods are replaced by healthier alternatives, aspects of ourselves are revealed to us, no longer clouded by the toxic burden of processed junk foods, excess sugar and overeating.
 Free of the gunk and stimulation of food and drink that really is better off in the waste disposal, our true self reveals itself like the sun emerging from behind a cloud until we come to look at it squarely in the eye (the ultimate "raw" experience!) - and it's not always what we might expect.

 This aspect of raw foodism could in fact fill a whole book, and may very well do so one day, not least because it's the aspect of going raw that I'm most passionate about.
 Enjoying a delicious plate of fresh organic live food is one thing, but experiencing life in a different way on every level is entirely another.
 To be honest, if going raw was just about eating healthy food and being virtuous, I wouldn't be here now.